whilenot-dev/template-metaprogramming-with-typescript/README.md

 $ npm run build
 ```

-Or Launch the generate:\*-scripts one-by-one to inspect their output in STDOUT:
+...or execute the `generate:*`-scripts one-by-one to inspect their output in the console:

 ```bash
 $ npm run -s generate:1